Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Transformations

-The adversary replaces $t$ with a replacement $t_r$ taken from a predefined list of tokens that have the same meaning.
-It is most frequently used with word-level attacks. \cite{Tan2020MorphinTime} use a set of inflectional perturbations of words which all have the same base meaning.
-More common is using is a set of synonyms from a thesaurus, lexical database, knowledge database or similar.
-Examples include \cite{Ren2019PWWS} who use WordNet \cite{WordNet} as their lexical database, and \cite{Zang2020PSO} which use the knowledge database HowNet \cite{HowNet}.
-This method is often unable to distinguish the sense in which a word is used, so replaced words often read strangely or do not fit well in the context of $Ex'$.
-Sometimes an attack will add constraints to try to mitigate this problem (e.g. \cite{Zang2020PSO}) but in practice the constraints do not solve the problem very well.
+The adversary replaces $t$ with a replacement $t_r$ taken from a predefined list of tokens that share the same meaning.
+Various lists can be used: \begin{itemize} \item Thesaurus, lexical database, or knowledge database, such as WordNet \citep{WordNet, Ren2019PWWS}, HowNet \citep{HowNet, Zang2020PSO}, or DrugBank \citep{DrugBank} for biomedical data \citep{BBAEG}. \item Inflectional perturbations of words with the same base meaning \citep{Tan2020MorphinTime}.
+Inflectional perturbations modify a word's form while retaining its core meaning, such as changing \textit{run} to \textit{running}. \item Emoji equivalents for words \citep{TextGuise}. \end{itemize} This method often struggles to distinguish the sense in which a word is used, leading to replacements that may read strangely or not fit well in context.
+Some attacks add constraints to mitigate this issue, but the problem often persists \citep[e.g.][]{Zang2020PSO}.

-\subsection{Embedding Space}
+\subsubsection{Embedding space}

 The adversary replaces token $t$ with a token $t_r$ corresponding to a nearby point in a token embedding space.
-The adversary assumes that since tokens co-occurring in similar contexts cluster together in embedding space, these tokens also have similar meaning, and hence the nearby points around $t$ form a natural set of synonyms.
-This is most commonly used with word embeddings. \cite{Textbugger,Xu2020TextTricker} both do this with GloVe \cite{GloVe} embeddings.
+This approach assumes that tokens with similar meanings cluster together in embedding space, forming a natural set of synonyms.
+Different embedding spaces can be used: